Glossary TermApril 20, 2024

 How to Calculate Your Liquidation Price

-Long position (betting price goes up):
+Long position (betting on rising prices):

 Liquidation Price = Entry Price × (1 - 1/Leverage)